It can help to talk!

 Autism Spectrum Disorder

-Some people with ASD might be looking for ways to deal with changes and transitions, manage anxiety, cope with school or work/career counselling, develop new relationships, work on communication or social skills, deal with relationships at work or school, improve their current relationships, or develop a schedule.
-Some parents of kids with ASD might be obtaining or trying to obtain a new diagnosis, learning to work with the school system and access special education resources.
-Children, siblings, or spouses of people with ASD might be looking for ways to learn communication strategies, deepen their connection, and develop an understanding of their loved one.
+You might already have an autism diagnosis (recent or from the past) or you may suspect you have autism.
+Perhaps a loved one has suggested you may have autism and suggested finding a therapist or coach who is experienced in autism.
+You may be looking for ways to deal with changes and transitions, manage personal or professional relationships, develop new relationships, work on communication or social skills, or develop a schedule/organizational skills.
+Sometimes family members or spouses of people with autism might be looking for ways to learn communication strategies, deepen their connection, and develop an understanding of their loved one.
+I provide counselling and coaching specifically for people with autism or who believe they have autism, or their loved ones.
 Speaking to someone who understands can be a great way to learn and grow.

 Learning Difficulties / Differences